2017.07.20: Page still in progress.

 1st semester: Japanese I (Basic Proficiency + Language Proficiency; 30 credits total).
 I took this VT2015.

 • Genki 1: 1 chapter per week.
-First half-semester ends at chapter 6.
+First HALF-semester ends at chapter 6.
 Each chapter has 200-250 things to memorize (kanji words + pronunciations + memory refreshers).

 • Audio/reading quizzes, forum & handwriting tasks once a week.
 Occasional recording tasks.
 "Forum tasks" are just writing 1-2 sentences.
+"Do you like dogs?
+I like dogs."

 • Class is doing a bunch of talking & listening & going over the grammar in Genki.